2025 KEYNOTE SPEAKERS

 Date: Friday, May 16, 2025

 Time: 4-5 p.m.
 Location: Maumee Bay Lodge, Ballroom Fee: $15 Registration Required: Yes Ernesto Ruelas Inzunza is a professor and research scientist at the Universidad Veracruzana.
 He holds a B.Sc. in biology and a Ph.D. in ecology, evolution, and behavior from the University of Missouri-Columbia.
 He is interested in bird migration and has studied raptors in Veracruz since 1991.
 Over the years, Ernesto has also worked in biodiversity conservation.
 He founded Pronatura Veracruz, a conservation non-profit, in 1994.
 For several years, Ernesto was part of the Rapid Inventories team of the Field Museum of Natural History doing extensive work in the western Amazon basin and providing support to local governments for the creation of protected areas.
-He currently lives in Xalapa, Veracruz, Mexico, and besides birdwatching he enjoys running, open water swimming, and reading Latin American contemporary authors and scientific essays.
+He currently lives in Xalapa, Veracruz, Mexico, and, besides birdwatching, he enjoys running, open water swimming, and reading Latin American contemporary authors and scientific essays.

 Millions of raptors and other Neotropical migratory birds are funneled through a narrow geographic bottleneck in Veracruz, Mexico.
 Twice a year, in spring and fall, Veracruzan skies are filled with spectacular flights of vultures, kites, hawks, storks, pelicans, and many other birds.
-For more than 30 years, Pronatura Veracruz and its collaborators at Hawk Mountain Sanctuary and HawkWatch International undertaken the task of promoting the world’s most important flyway for migratory raptors.
+For more than 30 years, Pronatura Veracruz and its collaborators at Hawk Mountain Sanctuary and HawkWatch International have undertaken the task of promoting the world’s most important flyway for migratory raptors.

 |